hatari/hatari/tests/tosboot/readme.txt

 -

-Testing a HD disk having also MiNT, with and without MMU

--

 Machine type specific test programs e.g. for:
 * ST color resolution overscan
 * STE blitter and overscan
 * TT FPU operations, could output e.g. speed
 * Falcon DSP operations

-If pre-existing demo programs are used for these, it's better if they're small.

 Such programs also needs to have some static screen which doesn't automatically advance so that a screenshot can be taken of it.